mui/material-ui/docs/data/base/components/popup/popup.md

 If using CSS transitions or animations, you can use the `onTransitionEnd`/`onAnimationEnd` events to detect when the transition is over.

 {{"demo": "AnimatedPopup.js"}}

+### Disable portal

+To render the popup where it is defined in the source, without using [React portals](https://react.dev/reference/react-dom/createPortal), pass in the `disablePortal` prop.
+Note that it may cause visual clipping if a popup is placed in a container without visible overflow.

+A way to prevent clipping while not using portals is to leverage fixed positioning.
+The Popup has the `strategy` prop, that is responsible for determining how the position is calculated.
+When set to `"fixed"`, the fixed CSS position will be used and the Popup won't be subject to overflow hiding.

+{{"demo": "DisabledPortalPopup.js"}}

 ### Floating UI middleware